nico57c/local-proxy/README.md

 npm start
 </code>

-Expose UI on port <b>3000</b>.
-Connect into with http://localhost:3000/
+UI exposed on port <b>3000</b> : http://localhost:3000/

 ## User Interface

-- configure your redirection from localhost port to an external domain or an other localhost port.
+- configure your redirections from localhost port to an external domain or an other localhost port
-- Start and Stop proxy
+- Start and Stop each configuration